laiscampos1/LashDesign/README.md

 This Landing Page was developed as a **university project** for the **Internet Systems** degree.

-It was created as a voluntary, **non-profit** initiative to build a professional digital presence for the **Luany Lashes** beauty studio.
+It was created as a voluntary, **non-profit** initiative to build a professional digital presence for the **Luany Lash Design** beauty studio.
 The main goal was to apply Front-end development and UI Design concepts to solve a real-world business need.

 ### 🎨 Design & Visual Identity
 A key feature of this project is that **the entire visual identity was created from scratch** by me: